 Job polarisation and the decline of middle-class workers’ wages

-Michael Boehm, 8 February 2014
+Michael Boehm 08 February 2014

 A new measure of the global middle class

 Shimelse Ali, Uri Dadush 02 June 2012

 The swelling middle class in emerging economies is transforming the economic balance of power across the globe.
 Measuring it, however, is no easy task.
 The broadest classification of "middle class" suggests the middle class comprises anyone who is not poor, which according to the World Bank means those who earn an income in excess of $2 a day after adjusting for purchasing power (Chen and Ravallion 2010).